Local Government Reorganisation - LGR

 Local Government Reorganisation (LGR) is the process of changing how local councils are organised and what they are responsible for.
 It will be the most significant overhaul of local government since the 1970s.

-A White Paper published in December last year asked district/borough and county councils across England to submit proposals for LGR by March 21st 2025, with more detailed plans required by November 29th 2025.
+In Feburary 2025, the Government invited district/borough and county councils across England to submit interim proposals for LGR by 21 March 2025, with final proposals required by 28 November 2025.

 There may be exceptions, however, to make sure the new system works well for each area and each decision will be made on a case-by-case basis.